LeiShi/Synthetic-Diagnostics-Platform/Note for making releases.md

 6. commit them with LFS, and merge to the master.

-7. update the Readme.rm file and any documentations.
+7. update the Readme.md file and any documentations.